 A patent holder for several surgical technologies, Dr. Pryor is active in research with an extensive list of professional publications, prominence in multiple professional societies, and more than 20 years of experience.
 She serves as the Treasurer for the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES) and on the executive council of the American Society for Metabolic and Bariatric Surgeons (ASMBS), as well as executive liaison for the ASMBS Emerging Technologies and New Procedures and Obesity Prevention committees.
 Since joining Stony Brook in 2011, Dr. Pryor has been instrumental in the development of the Bariatric and Metabolic Weight Loss Center and has recruited and led our committed, comprehensive staff.

 A committed physician-scientist, Dr. Spaniolas’ research has been presented and published widely.
-He is a leader in the field who serves on the Emerging Technologies and Procedures Committee of the American Society for Metabolic and Bariatric Surgery (ASMBS), and is a member of the Society for the Surgery of the Alimentary Tract, the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES) and the International Federation for the Surgery of Obesity.
-He currently directs the Surgical Outcomes Assessment Research (SOAR) collaborative for Stony Brook, and has published extensively in the field of bariatric, minimally invasive surgery and type 2 diabetes.
-Dr. Spaniolas is board certified by the American College of Surgeons (ACS) and has received the ACS Resident and Associate Society Leadership Scholarship Award.
+He is a leader in the field who serves on several committees of the American Society for Metabolic and Bariatric Surgery (ASMBS), the Society for the Surgery of the Alimentary Tract, and the Society of American Gastrointestinal and Endoscopic Surgeons (SAGES).
+He is on the Editorial Board of Obesity Surgery, one of the most widely read journals in the field of bariatric surgery, and co-chairs the Research Committee for SAGES.
+He currently oversees the Surgical Outcomes Assessment Research (SOAR) collaborative for Stony Brook, and has published extensively in the field of bariatric, minimally invasive surgery and type 2 diabetes.
+Dr. Spaniolas is board certified by the American College of Surgeons (ACS) and is a fellow of the ASMBS.
+He has received the ACS-RAS Leadership Scholarship Award and the SAGES Brandeis Award.

 Kinga Powers, MD, PhD, FACS a surgeon with our bariatric program and board certified by the American College of Surgeons and is an Associate Professor at Stony Brook Medicine in the Department of Surgery, Division of Bariatric, Foregut and Advanced GI Surgery.
 She has over ten years of experience performing advanced laparoscopic and endoscopic procedures starting with her advanced-laparoscopy and bariatric surgery fellowship at the Beth Israel Deaconess Medical Center, Harvard Medical School.
 She earned her medical degree at Queen's University, Canada.
 Further she completed her general surgery residency and her PhD at the University of Toronto.
 Dr. Powers’ doctoral work focused on cell signaling during oxidative stress and subsequently she developed an interest in surgical education, developing models of team training and crisis management in the operating room to improve patient safety.
 She has presented her work at surgical meetings internationally, and her studies have pioneered new methods for laparoscopic and team skills education.
 She is the recipient of multiple awards for her research and patient care such as the Wyeth Scholar Award from the American College of Surgeons, The Canadian Institutes of Health Research Postdoctoral Fellowship and an Award for Dedication and Excellence in Clinical Care from the Cambridge Health Alliance.